 Introduction to the concept of inter¬disciplinary study, exploration of research and career possibilities for IDS majors, and composition of individualized program of study.

-Introduction to principles of service learning and the Social Change Model of Leadership to promote personal learning, social growth, and civic responsibility.
+Course is an introduction to the principles of service learning and the Social Change Model of Leadership to promote personal learning, social growth and civic responsibility.
 Students participate in a community-based project as determined by the instructor of record.

-Course integrates academic objectives with service experiences to foster student learning, personal and social growth, and civic responsibility.
+Advanced Service Learning Course integrates academic objectives with service experiences to foster student learning, personal and social growth, and civic responsibility.
 Students establish expectations and responsibilities to address a campus or community need in partnership with the community-based service project.
-Course theme determined by instructor at time of instruction.
+Course theme is determined by instructor at time of instruction.

 Required for all BSIS majors.
 Must be senior level status to enroll (90 or more earned hours).